-Prince Philip's School Award re-launched to mark Platinum Jubilee
+Prince Philip's school award re-launched to mark the Queen's Platinum Jubilee

 10 June 2021

 The award which HRH The Duke of Edinburgh, Prince Philip, won at school and which went on to form the inspiration for the Duke of Edinburgh’s Award, is being re-launched for all schoolchildren in Moray to mark the Queen’s Platinum Jubilee.
 The ‘Moray Badge’ will be on offer for one year to encourage students in the Moray Council area to get active and boost their confidence following a year of lockdowns.